IGC-Advanced-Imaging-Resource/ImageJ_Macros/README.md

 # How to use an ImageJ/FIJI Macro

 Please note that FIJI stands for FIJI Is Just ImageJ and it is a version of ImageJ which includes a huge number of useful plugins for biological microscopy.
-The macros written within the IGMM AIR facility always assume you are using FIJI and may not work using plain ImageJ.
+The macros written within the IGC AIR facility always assume you are using FIJI and may not work using plain ImageJ.
+The macro will also have "installation" instructions at the top that will describe any update sites or plugins that are needed.

 Macros can be written in a number of languages.
 The ones written by the facility are in the IJ1 language unless otherwise stated.